james-priest/udacity-nanodegree-mws/docs/README.md

 - Restaurant Reviews App - Stage 3

 ## Core Curriculum
-The core curriculum, which is split into three parts, consists of courses provided by Udacity and developed by Google.
+The core curriculum is split into three parts and consists of courses provided by Udacity and developed by Google.

-Each of the courses are free to take and the links below will navigate to a course homepage.

 ### Part 1 - Accessible & Responsive Web Apps
 - Udacity course: [Responsive Web Design Fundamentals](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893) by Google